hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 DISCLAIMER: P2PPCB Composer F360 is extraordinarily slow for a large keyboard, so far.

 DISCLAIMER: So far, P2PPCB Composer F360 remains at sketchy quality.
-In some cases, you'll get stuck into F360's critical bug and find no choice but giving up the design.
+In some cases, you'll get stuck into F360's critical bug and waste much time to get around it.

 ## Requirements: Just designing a keyboard